awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 ## Edit a Pipeline \(Console\)<a name="pipelines-edit-console"></a>

-You can use the AWS CodePipeline console to add, edit, or remove stages in a pipeline and to add, edit, or remove actions in a stage\.
+You can use the CodePipeline console to add, edit, or remove stages in a pipeline and to add, edit, or remove actions in a stage\.

-AWS CodePipeline uses Amazon CloudWatch Events to detect changes in your AWS CodeCommit source repository and branch or your Amazon S3 source bucket\.

-**Note**
-When you use the console to edit a pipeline that has an AWS CodeCommit source repository or an Amazon S3 source bucket, the rule and IAM role are created for you\.
-If you use the AWS CLI to edit the pipeline, you must create the Amazon CloudWatch Events rule and IAM role yourself\.
-For more information, see [ Use CloudWatch Events to Start an AWS CodeCommit Pipeline](triggering.md)\.

 **To edit a pipeline**

-1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

    The names of all pipelines associated with your AWS account are displayed\.